telerik/blazor-docs/components/grid/editing/overview.md

 * `OnCancel` - fires when the user clicks the `Cancel` command button.
 Allows you to undo the changes to the data in the context.
 Cancellable.
 * `OnRead` - fires when the grid needs data - after any data source operation like updating, creating, deleting, filtering, sorting.
 If you cancel the CUD events, the [OnRead]({%slug components/grid/manual-operations%}) event will not fire.

-The event handlers receive an argument of type `GridCommandEventArgs` that exposes the following fields:
+The CUD event handlers receive an argument of type `GridCommandEventArgs` that exposes the following fields:

 * `IsCancelled` - a boolean field indicating whether the grid operation is to be prevented (for example, prevent a row from opening for edit, or from updating the data layer).
 * `IsNew` - a boolean field idicating whether the item was just added through the grid.
 Lets you differentiate a data source Create operation from Update operation in the `OnClick` event of a command button.